Skip to main content

 For a small practice, "every system that touches ePHI" typically includes:

 • The EHR.
 Your primary clinical system.
-Most modern EHRs (athenahealth, eClinicalWorks, Epic, Dentrix, SimplePractice, RXNT, and others) support MFA.
+Many modern EHRs (athenahealth, eClinicalWorks, Epic, Dentrix, SimplePractice, RXNT, and others) support MFA.
 Check your account settings.

 • Email.
 If your practice communicates ePHI via email — sending lab results, scheduling messages that include diagnoses, or any patient communication that identifies both the patient and their condition — email is in scope.
 Microsoft 365 and Google Workspace both support MFA and can be configured for it in minutes.